 - The Istio CNI plugin sets up traffic redirection to the Istio sidecar proxy within the pod.

 - All init containers execute and complete successfully.

 - The Istio sidecar proxy starts in the pod along with the pod’s other containers.

 Init containers execute before the sidecar proxy starts, which can result in traffic loss during their execution.
-Avoid this traffic loss with one or both of the following settings:
+Avoid this traffic loss with one of the following settings:

 - Set the

 uidused by the sidecar proxy.
 Traffic sent by this

 iptablesrule.
 Application container traffic will still be captured as usual.